achalbajpai/Sales-Management-System/README.md

 # Sales-Management-System
-Sales Management System we made in first year year for our OODP Hackathon .
+Here is the complete overview of our first year project .